serokell/blog-posts/Alex and Happy Part 2/article.md

 There are a few more steps to get this example running, such as dealing with operator precedence and associativity.
 Our goal is to provide arithmetic operations for MiniML as well, so we'll describe how to do it later in the tutorial. :)

-We will also use the following notation representing productions.
+We'll also use the following notation to represent productions.
 This is not valid Happy code, but it's what it uses for debugging information.

 ```